Sanskrit Texts on Yoga

 - write essays on a variety of aspects of the history and practice of yoga.

-This course will be taught over 20 weeks with 2 hours classroom contact per week in a lecture class.
+This module will be taught over 20 weeks with 2 hours classroom contact per week in seminars.

 Scope and syllabus